Here are some of the different presentations that Miriam can bring to your parish, retreat or event:

 SHINE LIKE LIGHTS IN THE WORLD: EXPLORING THE UNIVERSAL CALL TO HOLINESS

 Miriam uses Pope Francis’ 2018 Apostolic Exhortation Rejoice and be Glad as a departure point to explore the call to holiness in everyday life and in the parish community.
-We will give special attention to the Beatitudes, which Pope Francis calls “the Christian’s identity card.”
+We will give special attention to the Beatitudes, which Pope Francis calls “the Christian’s identity card."
 They offer a beautiful roadmap towards holiness of life.
 We will also address the primary obstacles to holiness – including the notion that becoming a saint is for other people, but not for us.
 Nothing could be further from the truth!
-We are each called to holiness, and it is an adventure that is undertaken in the company of other men and women who are also seeking to deepen their own life of discipleship.
+We are each called to holiness, and it is an adventure like none other.

 FAITH AND STORYTELLING